blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - Make changes to sources and push them.
 Set a tags 'vX.Y' when you want to change major and/or minor versions, don't forget to push the tags!
 - Watch the effect in GitLab: http://gitlab.local:8080, user ```root```, password ```Abcd1234!```
 - The library will end up in Nexus: http://nexus.local:8081, user ```admin```, password ```Abcd1234!```
-- The container image will end up in the Docker Registry: http://localhost:8083
+- The container images will end up in the Docker Registry: http://localhost:8083
 - Swagger UI page of the fibonacci-webservice can be found at http://192.168.8.18:27372/swagger/ui
 - The Fibonacci web application can be found at http://192.168.8.18